MicrosoftDocs/dynamics-365-intelligent-order-management/set-up-adobe-commerce-provider.md

 ## Run a sample transaction with Adobe Commerce

-Once you have your store set up, to set up data for a sample transaction follow these steps in Adobe Commerce and Dynamics 365 Intelligent Order Management.
+Once you have your store set up, you are ready to run a sample transaction with Adobe Commerce.
+To set up data for a sample transaction, follow the steps below in Adobe Commerce and Dynamics 365 Intelligent Order Management.

 ### Create a customer in Adobe Commerce